 Update a Welcome Mat

 Emphasize House Numbers

 Make your house numbers stand out with a modern plaque.
 This outdoor DIY project takes just an hour to put together and delivers a big personality boost to your front door.
 Paint the sign and house numbers a vibrant color to make them really pop.

 Use stamps to give an old resin planter a major upgrade.
 Apply a primer made for plastics, then spray-paint it black.
 Cut a kitchen sponge into a triangle and dip it into exterior latex paint, blotting off the excess on a paper towel.
 Stamp around the rim and let dry.

 Update a run-of-the-mill mailbox with a surpise inside.
 Tape off the exterior with painters tape, and spray-paint the inside in a splashy hue.
 We designed a stencil using favorite fonts and cut it from vinyl using an electronic die-cutting machine, but you also could trim a phrase by hand.
 Remove the letters, position the stencil on the lid, and fill in with paint.

 Bring the geometric trend home with a little exterior primer and paint.
 Tape off a fiberclay planter with flat sides from corner to corner on adjacent sides for an asymmetric look.
 We filled ours with "Little Lucky Peach Glow" lantana.

-To corral a hose in style, set a 4x4 pressure-treated wood post a foot into the ground using fast-setting concrete.
+Trade your basic garden hose reel for a more streamlined solution.
+To corral a hose in style, set a 4x4 pressure-treated wood post one foot into the ground using fast-setting concrete.
 Top it with a post cap, paint the assembly glossy black, and install a wall-mounted metal hose rack.